-Julie is a Senior Vice President at Cassidy & Associates, providing clients key insight on how Washington works from her more than 20 years of experience in government, politics and the private sector.
+Julie is an Executive Vice President at Cassidy & Associates, providing clients key insight on how Washington works from her more than 20 years of experience in government, politics and the private sector.
 She joined Cassidy after serving 11 years as chief of staff to Congresswoman Doris Matsui where she earned a reputation as one the hardest working and most effective senior staff members on Capitol Hill.

 She distinguished herself as a leading presence on a diverse set of issues from energy to tech to healthcare and was responsible for a substantial portfolio of work for Congresswoman Matsui, who served as a senior member of the House Energy and Commerce Committee.
 Her work also included assisting the Congresswoman in the drafting and passage of the Affordable Care Act (ACA) while on the committee.

 Julie has a first-hand understanding and impressive legislative skill in the top issues of the day including renewable energy, smart grid, cyber security and autonomous vehicles.
 She gained particular appreciation for how government can encourage clean energy and 21st Century manufacturing through Congresswoman Matsui’s work as co-chair of the Sustainable Energy and Environment Coalition (SEEC).